April 1 – M6P 4A2

 Location: Against a graffiti-ed wall, under the east side of the Wallace Avenue pedestrian bridge

 This was a nice time of day to be playing.
 With people getting off work, there was a relaxed energy to people’s pace.
 An interesting feature of this spot was the bridge’s staircase, which looped around in front of me, giving walkers more time in both earshot and eyeshot of me.
 Aurally, this space featured occasional GO-Trains and UP’s, whose locomotives were deafening.
-I had fun listening for the locomotives and finding space in my set as the trains passed.
+I had fun listening for the locomotives and leaving space in my performance for the trains to pass.
 A couple of kids were shyly listening and playing in my vicinity, and they gave me a big thank you before moving on.

 Date: Wednesday, April 17th